Yaw-Dev/SimplePasswordGen/README.md

 <br>
 <br>
 <h2>Features:</h2>
-- Generates a Password with up to 72 characters.
+- Generates a secure password with up to 72 characters.
 <br>
 - Automatically copies it to the Clipboard.